 HERE ARE JUST SOME OF THE WAYS IN WHICH WE DO THIS:

 - By trying one of our renowned ‘Underleigh breakfasts’ you will be experiencing some of the Peak District’s finest produce, making your holiday memorable!
 You will also be supporting Hope’s local family run butchers and farm shop (http://www.watsonsfarmshop.co.uk).
-The Watson family supplies us with ‘proper’ Cheshire bacon that smells and tastes delicious, home-made sausages from free range Derbyshire pork, local free-range eggs, traditional Derbyshire oatcakes and Robert’s legendary black pudding!
+The Watson family supplies us with ‘proper’ Cheshire bacon that smells and tastes delicious, home-made sausages from their own free range Gloucester Old Spot, Saddleback and Berkshire pigs, local free-range eggs, traditional Derbyshire oatcakes and Robert’s legendary black pudding!
 You’ll also be able to sample our home-made bread and Philip’s compôtes and preserves (the latter possibly containing local blackcurrants or damsons).
 For your evening meal we can recommend several local pubs and restaurants that also pride themselves on sourcing local produce.

 - We help our guests get to know our wonderful Peak District area: where the best views are, maps and books for walking routes or suggestions for bike hire - whether it's mountain bikes for the adventurous, casual road/gravel path riders or perhaps electric bikes for those of us who can't remember the last time we rode a bike!
 We can tell you how to get to places such as Chatsworth, Castleton, Tideswell or Bakewell even if you've not brought a car.
 We'll give you ideas of where to go when it's raining cats and dogs - what about going down a cave, having a spa treatment, making your own chocolates or visiting one of the many great houses of the area?
 We'll encourage you get involved with local events which might include the local custom of Well Dressing (throughout the summer), Castleton's Garland ceremony (May), Hope Show (August), Buxton Festival (July), sheepdog trials or a variety of markets and craft fairs.

 - Having installed an unobtrusive photovoltaic solar system in October 2014, we are doing our bit to tackle climate change and to reduce Underleigh’s carbon footprint even further.
 Just bring on the sunshine!

 - We have also now got a tethered Type 1 EV home charging point suitable for overnight charging of EVs and PHEVs.